alexjackhughes/gpt-hero/README.md

 - ~~Create an app that takes in text~~
 - ~~Make it look pretty~~
 - ~~Replace some words using synonyms~~
-- Create a prompt with GPT that specifically targets perplexity and burstiness of text
+- ~~Create a prompt with GPT that specifically targets perplexity and burstiness of text~~
 - Build some kind of measure of the perplexity before and after transfiguration
+- Fix the env variable issue
+- Spice up the design a bit
 - Push it live

 ## Concepts